fnalways/terminus-docs/docs/overview/terminus/network.md

 This refers to the environment where the user's device and Terminus are deployed on the same intranet, for example, connected to the same WIFI.

-### VPN access
+### VPN Access

 Terminus has built-in VPN services using [TailScale](https://tailscale.com/) and [HeadScale](https://headscale.net/).

 When VPN access is enabled on TermiPass, all traffic to Terminus from a device with that TermiPass installed goes through the VPN.
 The advantages of VPN access are:

 - Safer
-- Get faster access
+- Faster access

-We provide the [Only VPN](../../how-to/terminus/settings/home.md#forcing-vpn-access-to-private-entrance-only-vpn-mode) switch in the settings, turn it on Afterwards, the system will require that all access to Private Entrance must be through VPN.
+We provide the [Only VPN](../../how-to/terminus/settings/home.md#forcing-vpn-access-to-private-entrance-only-vpn-mode) switch in the settings.
+When turned on, the system will require that all access to Private Entrance must be through VPN.

-## TermiPass connection status
+## TermiPass Connection Status

 You can check the current connection status of TermiPass and Terminus through [TermiPass Connection Status](../../how-to/termipass/manage-terminus.md#connection-status).

-## Terminus internal network
+## Terminus Internal Network

 The Terminus system adopts a multi-layer proxy routing design on the gateway architecture.
 Traffic is distributed layer by layer from `cluster` -> `user` -> `application` -> `service component`.

 ![alt text](/images/overview/terminus/image4.jpeg)

-Inside the application.
-Terminus has multiple layers of security.
+Inside the application, Terminus has multiple layers of security.

 - Each application has its own namespace, and all resources are placed in a namespace for exclusive use.
 All applications are not allowed to bind 'ClusterRole' on the 'ServiceAccount'.
 That is, the application does not have permission to access resources across namespaces.